CARE ACT 2014

 - a young carer’s assessment;

 As part of the assessment and the care and support plan, the local authority must have regard to the need to help protect people from abuse and neglect, assisting the person to identify any risks, how to manage them and how much risk they can manage.
 The local authority must also make sure that any restriction on the person’s rights or freedom is kept to the minimum necessary.
 Restrictions should be carefully considered and frequently reviewed.
-Any potential deprivation of liberty must be authorised, either by a Deprivation of Liberty Authorisation by the local authority or the Court of Protection under the Deprivation of Liberty Safeguards in the Mental Capacity Act (see Deprivation of Liberty Safeguards and Mental Capacity).
+Any potential deprivation of liberty must be authorised, either by a Deprivation of Liberty Authorisation by the local authority or the Court of Protection under the Deprivation of Liberty Safeguards in the Mental Capacity Act (see the chapters on Deprivation of Liberty Safeguards and Mental Capacity).

 4.2 NHS Continuing Health Care

 Where it appears that a person may be eligible for NHS Continuing Healthcare (NHS CHC), local authorities must notify the relevant NHS body.
-NHS CHC is a package of ongoing care that is arranged and funded solely by the NHS because the person has complex ongoing healthcare needs that are a ‘primary health need’ as set out in The National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care (2018 revised).
+NHS CHC is a package of ongoing care that is arranged and funded solely by the NHS because the person has complex ongoing healthcare needs that are a ‘primary health need’ as set out in The National Framework for NHS Continuing Healthcare and NHS-funded Nursing Care.

-Where an individual is not eligible for NHS CHC, local authorities have a duty to carry out an assessment of needs where a person has an appearance of needs and a duty to meet those eligible needs (see Assessment) and therefore also have a duty to consider the need for an independent advocate to support the person’s involvement in that assessment.
+Where an individual is not eligible for NHS CHC, local authorities have a duty to carry out an assessment of needs where a person has an appearance of needs and a duty to meet those eligible needs (see Assessment chapter) and therefore also have a duty to consider the need for an independent advocate to support the person’s involvement in that assessment.

 4.3 Joint care packages